andresriancho/pico-string-compare-local/java/README.md

 are confusing:

   * There are outliers in almost every measurement I make.
-And in each measurement the outlier is different:
+And in each measurement the outliers are different:

    * https://plot.ly/~andres.riancho/79.embed
    * https://plot.ly/~andres.riancho/81.embed